frhamadiansyah/IdeasLabTest/README.md

 # IdeasLab Interview Answers

-## 1. How do I investigate leaks and performance issue?
+## 1. How do I investigate leaks and performance issues?
-To investigate leaks and performance issue XCode provide several tools we can use.
-I usually use Leaks on instrument, Memory Graph, and a simple deinit debugger on suspected objects.
+To investigate leaks and performance issues XCode provides several tools we can use.
+I usually use Leaks on the instrument, Memory Graph, and a simple deinit debugger on suspected objects.

 On XCode instrument, there are several tools we can use to our apps performance.
 For memory leaks, we use Leaks tools.
-While the instruments monitor the app, we navigate throughout the app and see if the instrument detect leaks during that time.
-If it does, we can see what object causing the leaks.
+While the instruments monitor the app, we navigate throughout the app and see if the instrument detects leaks during that time.
+If it does, we can see what object is causing the leaks.
-After that we can check the debug memory graph to make sure the leaks located on the parts we suspect there are.
+After that, we can check the debug memory graph to make sure the leaks are located on the parts we suspect there are.
 The leaks can be seen on the sidebar.
-Since leaks usually caused by strong reference causing an object not deinitialized properly.
+Since leaks are usually caused by strong reference causing an object not deinitialized properly.
 Sometimes the simplest method is the best method.
 I put a print function on deinit to see if the suspected object is really deinitialized or not.

 ### Memory Leaks Example
-In this example we try to simulate memory leak.
-We have two objects with strong reference on one another.
+In this example, we try to simulate memory leaks.
+We have two objects with strong references on one another.

 ```swift
 class MainClass {